sametcopur/treemind/docs/source/getting_started.rst

 =============================

 ``treemind`` is a model interpretation library designed for analyzing decision tree-based models, including both standalone decision trees and ensemble methods like gradient boosting.
-It helps you understand how features influence predictions—both individually and in combination—by analyzing decision boundaries and feature intervals.
+It helps you understand how features influence predictions, both individually and in combination, by analyzing decision boundaries and feature intervals.

 Installation
 ------------